taurusilver7/spotify-2.0/README.md

 #### Custom Hook

 - useSpotify to hold all the playlist logic and the speed of the application in the _/hooks/_ directory.
+- A useEffect to run on mount and depedency `session`

 # Next.js + Tailwind CSS Example